The 21%: The Arab Minority in Israel Society | An Insight Is...

 The 21%: The Arab Minority in Israel Society | An Insight Israel Education Series

-The Task Force is proud to partner with the Insight Israel Forum at the (full name Bal federation) on a four-part series on Israel’s Ara society.
+The Task Force is proud to partner with the Insight Israel Forum at The Associated: Jewish Federation of Baltimore on a four-part series on Israel’s Ara society.
 This series will explore timely questions and offer beyond-the-headlines insights from leading figures from Israel’s Arab society.
 Although each event is a stand-alone program, we encourage you to participate in the series for a more in-depth experience.
 The first program will provide valuable foundational knowledge for the following three.

 Join The Associated: Jewish Federation of Baltimore and the Task Force, October-January on the second Tuesday of the month at 12:00pm EST, beginning on October 13.